Gundagai: Bushrangers

-In the 1950s bushrangers reappeared in the Gundagai area, jumping into the trailers of heavy transports moving along the Hume Highway and throwing contents out to nearby accomplices.
+In the 1950s, bushrangers reappeared in the Gundagai area, jumping into the trailers of heavy transports moving along the Hume Highway and throwing contents out to nearby accomplices.

 Tent cities

-The old Gundagai Flour Mill in Sheridan Lane was also known as 'The Sundowners' for the swaggies who camped there each night.
+The old Gundagai Flour Mill in Sheridan Lane was also known as "The Sundowners", after the swagmen, or sundowners, who camped there each night.
 'Sam the Sundowner', a famous Australian swaggie and principal character in the Australian comedy drama, The Road to Gundagai, was a regular resident at the Gundagai 'Sundowners' and was known for his rescues of near to drowning people from the inland rivers.

-In 1901, a large camp of unemployed men and their families at South Gundagai was waiting for the proposed Gundagai Rail Line to begin construction.
-500 of these men marched from south to north Gundagai accompanied by the town band, to try to move commencement of the project, forward.
+In 1901, a large camp of unemployed men and their families at South Gundagai was waiting for the proposed Gundagai rail line to begin construction.
+500 of the men marched from south to north Gundagai, accompanied by the town band, to try to move commencement of the project, forward.
 There was a railway worker canvas town near the Gundagai Rail Station.
 Rail workers and their families who moved to Gundagai to work on the rail line, lived in tents in that area into the 1950s.
 The Chinese camp was in the area of today's Bowls Club as were the Chinese gardens.
 Burials of deceased Chinese people were in the pagan ground.
 All mine sites, of which there were several around Gundagai such as Burra, Reno, Jackalass, Jones Creek and Coolac, had miners' camps at or near them.
 The hill to the north of Gundagai known as Flower Hill once had a large tent settlement that was larger than the permanent North Gundagai residential area.
 Likewise the Spring Flat goldfield adjacent to the North Gundagai cemetery resulted in a sizeable tent township appearing there.